-Two variables were created to indicate residential status starting in Round 2: r#dresid and r#dresidlml.
+Starting in Round 2, two variables were created to indicate residential status: r#dresid and r#dresidlml.
 The former classifies all complete cases and the latter classifies persons who died.
 The variable r#dresid has values of:

-- 1 = SP resides in the community and the SP interview was completed - 2 = SP resides in residential care (not nursing home) and an SP interview was completed - 3 = SP moved into residential care (not nursing home) and only an FQ was completed - 4 = SP moved into a nursing home and completed an SP interview - 5 = SP moved into a nursing home and completed an FQ only - 6 = SP was deceased (Last Month of Life interview conducted) - 7 = SP lived in residential care (not a nursing home) in Round 1 and completed only the FQ in Round 1 and Round # - 8 = SP lived in a nursing home in Round 1 and completed only the FQ in Round 1 and Round #
+- 1 = Community (SP resides in the community and SP interview was completed) - 2 = Residential Care not nursing home (SP interview) (SP resides in residential care not nursing home and an SP interview was completed; an FQ interview is completed for most) - 3 = Residential Care not nursing home (FQ only) (SP resides in residential care not nursing home and only an FQ was completed; an SP interview was completed at initial interview in Round 1 or Round 5) - 4 = Nursing home (SP interview) (SP resides in a nursing home and completed an SP interview; ; an SP interview was completed at initial interview in Round 1 or Round 5) - 5 = Nursing home (FQ only) (SP resides in a nursing home and completed an FQ only; an SP interview was completed at initial interview in Round 1 or Round 5) - 6 = Deceased (Last Month of Life interview conducted) - 7 = Residential care not nursing home in R1 and R5 (FQ only) (FQ was completed but no SP interview was completed at initial interview in Round 1 or Round 5) - 8 = Nursing home in R1 and R5 (FQ only) (SP lived in a nursing home at initial interview in Round 1 or Round 5 and an FQ was completed)

-Values of 3, 5 and 7 (interview status of 64 on r#status on the Tracker file) indicate a missing SP interview; analytic weights in the SP file incorporate a nonresponse adjustment for these cases (see Montaguila, Freedman, Kasper 2013).
+New sample introduced in Round 5 have values of 1,2,7 and 8; continuing sample have values of 1 through 8.
+Values of 3, 5 and 7 (interview status of 64 on r#status on the Tracker file) indicate a missing SP interview; analytic weights in the SP file incorporate a nonresponse adjustment for these cases (see technical papers describing development of weights for each round: Montaquila, Freedman, Spillman & Kasper 2012, 2014, 2015a 2015b, forthcoming).